pulumi/pulumi/docs/design/graphs.md

         v         |
        SecurityGroup

-Assuming it was created from a `my/cluster` NutPack, we might expect to find the following CocoGL snapshot file:
+Assuming it was created from a `my/cluster` CocoPack, we might expect to find the following CocoGL snapshot file:

     {
         "package": "my/cluster:*",